The Enola Holmes Mysteries

 The Enola Holmes Mysteries is a young adult fiction series of detective novels by American author Nancy Springer, starring Enola Holmes as the 14-year-old sister of an already famous Sherlock Holmes, twenty years her senior.
-There are nine books in the series, and one short story all written from 2006-2023.
+There are ten books in the series, and one short story all written from 2006-2023.
 This pastiche series borrows characters and settings from the established canon of Sherlock Holmes, but the Enola character is Springer's creation and specific to this series.

 The first book, The Case of the Missing Marquess, and the fifth, The Case of the Cryptic Crinoline, were nominated for the Edgar Award for Best Juvenile Mystery in 2007 and 2010, respectively.

-In 2020, the literary series was adapted into a film with Millie Bobby Brown in the title role and Henry Cavill playing Sherlock Holmes, and the duo reprised their roles for two sequels, a film released in 2022 and an upcoming film shot in 2025.
+In 2020, the series was adapted into a film with Millie Bobby Brown in the title role and Henry Cavill playing Sherlock Holmes, and two sequels, released in 2022 and 2026.

-There were many differences between the book series and the films, most notably the role of Lord Viscount Tewksbury Marquess of Basilweather.
-In the books he is two years Enola's junior, and as such is only present in book one, other than a brief reappearance in Enola Holmes and the Black Barouche.